 (iv) Participatory Futures - introducing approaches to involving people in envisioning alternative future technologies and services.

-The post-intensive period will build on group work during the intensive days through virtual studios where students will work in groups to outline and present a plan for a participatory project (including research, design and futures) in response to a selection of briefs / challenges related to data-driven innovation.
-Assessment will be through an individual essay / blog reflecting on this group work.
+The post-intensive period will build on group work during the intensive days through virtual studios where students will work in groups to outline and present a plan for a participatory project (including research, design and futures) in response to a selection of briefs / challenges related to data-driven innovation, which will be assessed through a group presentation, and an individual reflective essay.

 Edinburgh Futures Institute (EFI) - Online Fusion Course Delivery Information:

 The Edinburgh Futures Institute will teach this course in a way that enables online and on-campus students to study together.
 This approach (our 'fusion' teaching model) offers students flexible and inclusive ways to study, and the ability to choose whether to be on-campus or online at the level of the individual course.
 It also opens up ways for diverse groups of students to study together regardless of geographical location.
 To enable this, the course will use technologies to record and live-stream student and staff participation during their teaching and learning activities.
 Students should note that their interactions may be recorded and live-streamed.
 There will, however, be options to control whether or not your video and audio are enabled.

 As part of your course, you will need access to a personal computing device.
 Unless otherwise stated activities will be web browser based and as a minimum we recommend a device with a physical keyboard and screen that can access the internet.

 |Academic year 2023/24, Available to all students (SV1)

 Seminar/Tutorial Hours 4,